Elizabeth Bertrand

-Elizabeth Bertrand, known as Elizabeth Mitchell after her marriage to the British army surgeon David Mitchell, was a prominent Anishinaabe fur trader and political leader around the Straits of Mackinac in the early 19th century.
+Elizabeth Bertrand (Omagigiwikway; c.
+1760 – February 28, 1827), known as Elizabeth Mitchell after her marriage to the British army surgeon David Mitchell, was a prominent Anishinaabe fur trader and political leader around the Straits of Mackinac in the early 19th century.
 In her native Ojibwe language she was known as Omagigiwikway.

 Family background

 Elizabeth Bertrand was born sometime after the middle of the 18th century.
 Her mother was an Ojibwe woman and her father was a French fur trader.
 Growing up in the Anishinaabe culture of her mother, it was reported that Elizabeth spoke a mixture of the Ojibwe and Odawa languages.
 In 1776, Elizabeth married the British army surgeon David Mitchell.
 Through their collaboration in the fur trade, the couple soon became one of the wealthiest families on the upper Great Lakes.
 From 1781 until 1811, the Mitchells lived in a grand house on Michilimackinac where they had numerous children.
 Elizabeth Mitchell and her family were described as "prominent, interesting, aristocratic, and wealthy" by the writer Elizabeth Therèse Baird, who was born on Mackainc in 1810.